Translate:

 3D Rendering

 Haiti: House for Life defines the basic need for human shelter with the concept that Caribbean residences must last a lifetime.
 The design is structurally resilient and is flexible to meet International Building Code requirements while allowing for varying forms of sustainable construction methods and different construction price points depending on the property owner, family size, and site conditions.
 For this prototype installation, the team decided to use a steel re-inforced concrete block masonry building system which has proven to be a very sustainable building system.
-As demonstrated on the team’s structural model on a RISA 3D structural modeling program, the curved is continually self-bracing.
+As demonstrated on the team’s structural model on a RISA 3D structural modeling program, the curve is continually self-bracing.
 Modeling studies show the use of a continuous bond beam which adds rigidity throughout the form.

 The design premise is to have a prototype that is as functionally self-sustaining as possible.
 We have included elevated cisterns that provide rainfall catchment with gravity feed to units on the ground floor.
 Electrical pumps powered by solar panels are to be installed on the roofing.
 Electrical power for lighting is to be provided with inverter boxes tied to solar panels on roofs.
 Solar water heaters located on the roof will provide heated water.
 Exterior areas will cultivate fruit and vegetable gardens and provide park areas and children's playgrounds.
 All sewage lines will be sent to artificial wetlands and/or sewage treatment plants.
 The design also